-Update: This review was updated on Mar.
-28, 2019 to include the changes made to The American Express Platinum Card last month.
+Update: This review was updated on May 13, 2020 to include the changes made to The American Express Platinum Card.

 American Express announced some changes to one of its signature travel cards last month — The Platinum Card — that’s got people excited.
 Not only do customers earn more points on select categories with the changes, the card’s also gotten a bit of a facelift, too: it’s now metal, precision-cut and engraved.
 Sure, that’s just a cosmetic change, but there’s no denying it’s pretty cool.